Why would you want to quickly adopt a customer first strategy?

 I don’t think Nestle were the only ones who had this negative image at that time.
 I still find similar perceptions in many organisations which thankfully become my clients through a desire to make changes.

-You only have to take a look at companies which excel at customer care to realise the business benefits of putting the customer first: Amazon, Southwest, Zappos to name but a few.
+You only have to take a look at companies that excel at customer care to realise the business benefits of putting the customer first: Amazon, Southwest, Zappos to name but a few.
+And research consistently proves the benefit of such a strategy to a company’s bottom line.

 - In all five sectors they covered, companies with higher customer experience (CX) scores outperformed their rivals in revenue growth